California weather helps firefighters but unleashes floods - KTVZ

 In Southern California, milder temperatures and rain aided crews battling the massive Fairview Fire about 75 miles (121 kilometers) southeast of Los Angeles after days of sweltering heat.

-The 44-square-mile (114-square-kilometer) blaze was 49% contained Sunday night.
+The 44-square-mile (114-square-kilometer) blaze was more than half-contained Monday morning.
 The fire has destroyed at least 30 homes and other structures in Riverside County.
-Two people died while fleeing the blaze last Monday.
+Two people died while fleeing the blaze Sept 5.

 The southern part of the state welcomed the cooler weekend weather after what’s left of Hurricane Kay veered off the Pacific Coast and faded, helping put an end to blistering temperatures that nearly overwhelmed the state’s electrical grid.